-What's an REO?
+What is an REO?

-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property 100% as is.
-That could consist of prevailing liens and even current tenants that need to be removed.
+REO's or Real Estate Owned are properties which have been foreclosed upon which the bank or mortage company now holds.
+This is unlike a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+You must also be ready to pay with cash in hand.
+And on top of all that, you'll get the property one-hundred percent as is.
+That may include standing liens and even current tenants that may require eviction.

-All set to make an offer?
+Time to make an offer?

-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about their knowledge concerning the condition of the property and what their process is for taking offers.
-Since banks usually sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
+Since banks almost always sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.